raquo/Airstream/README.md

 What sets EventBus apart from e.g. `EventStream.withObserver` is that you can also call `eventBus.addSource(otherStream)(owner)`, and the event bus will re-emit every event emitted by that stream.
 This is somewhat similar to adding `writer` as an observer to `otherStream`, except this will not cause `otherStream` to be started unless/until the EventBus's own stream is started (see [Laziness](#laziness)).

 You've probably noticed that `addSource` takes `owner` as an implicit param – this is for memory management purposes.
 You would typically pass a WriteBus to a child component if you want the child to send any events to the parent.
 Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)), even if `writer.stream` is still being observed.

+Note: if using Laminar, you can create an EventBus and send events into it with `source --> eventBus` – that way you don't need to manage owners manually, the parent element of this `-->` call will effectively be the owner.

 An EventBus can have multiple sources simultaneously.
 In that case it will emit events from all of those sources in the order in which they come in. **EventBus always emits every event in a new [Transaction](#transactions).** Note that EventBus lets you create loops of Observables.
 It is up to you to make sure that a propagation of an event through such loops eventually terminates (via a proper `.filter(passes)` gate for example, or the implicit `==` equality filter in Signal).